iurilandolt/gd_playermovement/README.md

   	if event.is_action_released("move_left") || event.is_action_released("move_right"):
   		m_input.x = Input.get_axis("move_left", "move_right")

+the `get_axis()` function will return a value of -1, 0 or 1 depending on the the event that took place, left or right, front or back, or 0 if none.

 This script also includes an horizontal rotation function for a camera object '$TwistPivot'.

 The force applied forward will always match with the direction the camera is facing: